qTox/qTox/INSTALL.md

 Before we start, be aware that this section had a large guide that succeeded in only confusing.
 I've thrown it entirely out for something actually useful and helpful.

-Also, if you want to use qTox download it by clicking the download button on tox.im, compiling is a pain that I don't want you to ever deal with and your finished project will have a couple issues.
+Also, if you want to use qTox and are an end user download it by clicking the download button on tox.im, as the copy you'll make by following this guide is only suitable for testing.

 Compiling qTox on OS X for development requires 3 tools, [Xcode](https://developer.apple.com/xcode/) and [Qt 5.4+](http://www.qt.io/qt5-4/), and [homebrew](http://brew.sh).